-- Ratio of ceramides, cholesterol and free fatty acids may be normal or altered.
+- The ratio of ceramides, cholesterol and free fatty acids may be normal or altered.

-- There may be a reduction in proliferation of keratinocytes.
+- There may be a reduction in the proliferation of keratinocytes.

-- Keratinocyte subtypes change in dry skin with decrease in keratins K1, K10 and increase in K5, K14.
+- Keratinocyte subtypes change in affected skin with a decrease in keratins K1, K10 and increase in K5, K14.

 - Involucrin (a protein) may be expressed early, increasing cell stiffness.

-- The result is retention of corneocytes and reduced water-holding capacity.
+- The result is the retention of corneocytes and reduced water-holding capacity.

 - Recessive X-linked ichthyosis (STS)